tpd1001/cka-resources/README.md

 <details><summary>Some interesting background reading...</summary>

-* [How To Call Kubernetes API using Go - Types and Common Machinery](https://iximiuz.com/en/posts/kubernetes-api-go-types-and-common-machinery/) - annoyingly, this domain has gone away but I snaffled the HTML from Google's cache.
+* [How To Call Kubernetes API using Go - Types and Common Machinery](https://iximiuz.com/en/posts/kubernetes-api-go-types-and-common-machinery/) - annoyingly, this domain has gone away but I grabbed the HTML from Google's cache.
 * more to come perhaps...

 </details>